awsdocs/amazon-cloudfront-developer-guide/doc_source/TutorialStreamingJWPlayer.md

 1. After CloudFront creates your distribution, the value of the **Status** column for your distribution will change from **InProgress** to **Deployed**\.
 This should take less than 15 minutes\.

    The domain name that CloudFront assigns to your distribution appears in the list of distributions\.
-The domain name also appears on the Distribution Settings page for a selected distribution\.\)
+The domain name also appears on the Distribution Settings page for a selected distribution\.\)<a name="StreamingJWPlayerCreateStreamingDistributionProcedure"></a>

 **To create a CloudFront RTMP distribution for your media file**